Attention Grandmothers: What Will Happen to Your Life Story?

 Staying Connected to Grands, Near and Far

 Many of us live a distance away from our Grands.
 But you can stay connected!
+(If you didn’t know how to Zoom before 2020, you certainly know now!)
 With a big, bustling family – including 25 grandchildren – I think it’s fair to say, I’m a pro.